nitro41992/splitting-sucks/docs/modern_workflow_and_ui_implementation_plan.md

 - [x] Update Summary step to display only assignments (individual, shared, unassigned), with an inline pencil icon for editing assignments.
 - [x] Style pencil icons in a modern, discoverable way (Material You principles, using `AppColors.puce`).
 - [x] Ensure all layouts are minimal, clear, and use Material You components/colors.
-- [ ] **IN PROGRESS:** Fix add person/item logic so that UI and cache update immediately in all edit overlays.
+- [x] Fix add person/item logic so that UI and cache update immediately in all edit overlays.
 - [ ] **IN PROGRESS:** Update all tests to match new UI structure and logic.
 - [x] Add/adjust confirmation dialogs for editing actions that discard downstream data (only where required).
 - [x] Ensure all UI/UX is accessible and conforms to platform guidelines.
 - [x] Run all tests and fix any failures after completing this section.

 ## 4. Navigation & Routing
-- [ ] Refactor navigation so that editing screens (Review, Split) are independent, full-screen overlays with no stepper.
+- [x] Refactor navigation so that editing screens (Review, Split) are independent, full-screen overlays with no stepper.
+Overlays are now implemented as full-screen routes (MaterialPageRoute), not dialogs, to avoid modal barrier/black screen issues.
-- [ ] Ensure user can jump directly to editing from Assign or Summary via pencil icons, and return to the workflow after editing using FABs.
+- [x] Ensure user can jump directly to editing from Assign or Summary via pencil icons, and return to the workflow after editing using FABs.
-- [ ] Remove stepper/step indicator from edit screens.
+- [x] Remove stepper/step indicator from edit screens.
-- [ ] Edit overlays (Review and Split) must fully cover the workflow modal, including navigation controls (Back, Exit, Next), so only the overlay's FAB is visible and interactive.
-The underlying workflow UI and navigation must not be visible or accessible while in an edit overlay.
-The overlay should feel like a full-screen dialog/modal, not a partial overlay.
-FAB actions must always perform the main navigation (e.g., 'Looks Good' returns to Assign, 'Go to Summary' returns to Summary), and must not overlap with any underlying controls.
+- [x] Edit overlays (Review and Split) now fully cover the workflow modal, including navigation controls (Back, Exit, Next), so only the overlay's FAB is visible and interactive.
+The underlying workflow UI and navigation are not visible or accessible while in an edit overlay.
+The overlay is a true full-screen route, not a dialog, and FAB actions perform the main navigation (e.g., 'Looks Good' returns to Assign, 'Go to Summary' returns to Summary), and do not overlap with any underlying controls.
 - [ ] The pencil icon for editing must be a white pencil inside a puce pill-shaped background, following Material You guidelines for discoverability and accessibility.
 - [ ] The FAB in edit overlays must always perform the main navigation action and not overlap with any underlying controls.
 - [ ] All widget/integration tests must verify that overlays block workflow navigation and that the correct navigation occurs when the FAB is pressed.